bartekpacia/language-enforcer-bot/README.md

 - ban only if `confidence` is big enough.
 If it isn't, don't mute, just send a message like "What you sent doesn't seem to be in English..." (**after evaluation: not a good solution, confidence is often wrong**)
-- make the bot truly heplful (suggested by @MatejMecka).
+- make the bot truly helpful (suggested by @MatejMecka).
 Make it translate the messages instead of banning people

 ## Example response from [Google Translate API](https://translation.googleapis.com/language/translate/v2/detect):